UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/plan/ProjectPlan.md

 GOALS/NEEDS

 - Creating and Assigning Service Roles
-  - The user requires ability to assign and remove service roles, which will consist of a title, description, sub-area, and monthly hours of service.
+  - The user requires the ability to assign and remove service roles, which will consist of a title, description, sub-area, and monthly hours of service.
   - These service roles must have the ability to be assigned to any user of the “Instructor” ranking.

 - Assigning Additional Service Hours